Kundestyrt-Gruppe-10/Purefolio-backend/documentation/Adding-new-datasets-to-the-database.md

-# Fetching URLs for the datasets
+# Adding new datasets to the database

 The URLs we use to fetch JSON objects from Eurostats' API are build like this: